chiphogg/paper_animated_randomness/title.md

-Visualizing uncertainty in curves and surfaces using smooth keyframe-free animations
+Keyframe-free smooth animations to show uncertainty in curves and surfaces